 4. Get your adrenaline level up in Thorpe Park

-Close to London is Thorpe Park, an amusement park with some spectacular attractions – an ideal destination for adrenaline seekers.
+Close to London is Thorpe Park, one of England’s BEST amusement parks with some spectacular attractions – an ideal destination for adrenaline seekers.

 Thorpe Park is a popular choice for teenagers and young adults.
 With 7 roller coasters, 4 water rides and various other puke rides, they love it here.